-Certain computational environments provide access to an HPC storage device which computers having the Frontend Node or the Compute Node role can access (see Figure 10).
+Certain computational environments provide access to an HPC storage device which computers having the front end node or the compute node role can access (see Figure 10).
 This can range from a simple NFS share to a dedicated, distributed HPC filesystem attached to the computational resources by a separate storage area network (SAN).
-A shared storage allows to reduce the data transfer from the Compute Nodes to the Frontend Node to a minimum.
-Instead of transferring data between the different components explicitly, CST STUDIO SUITE® uses the knowledge that files created on a Compute Node are visible on the Frontend Node.
+A shared storage allows to reduce the data transfer from the compute nodes to the front end node to a minimum.
+Instead of transferring data between the different components explicitly, CST Studio Suite® uses the knowledge that files created on a compute node are visible on the front end node.
 However, during a simulation run significant I/O workload will occur on the shared storage, i.e., when using this approach it should be tested, whether the storage device can handle the I/O workload sufficiently well.

 Figure 10: Shared storage configuration.
-The shared storage device must be accessible from the Frontend Node as well as from the Compute Nodes.
+The shared storage device must be accessible from the front end node as well as from the compute nodes.

-Currently, the option to switch off the network transfer of result data and rely on a shared storage for data exchange can be activated by the command line option6
+Currently, the option to switch off the network transfer of result data and rely on a shared storage for data exchange can be activated by a command line option.
+This is a command line option of the CST Studio Suite® front end, i.e., CST DESIGN ENVIRONMENT.exe on Windows and cst design environment on Linux:

--shared-dir=<dir1>;<dir2>
+-shared-dir